-We welcome your contributions!
+We welcome your contributions, whether you are a New Relic employee or a New Relic user!
 And we don't want you to worry about style.
 When you edit a file, tech writers on our team review it for style, grammar, and formatting.
 That said, if you're curious about our style guidelines, you're welcome (but not obligated) to take a look.

 To edit existing content without building the site locally:

-- Find a doc you'd like to edit.
+- On the docs site, navigate to the doc you'd like to edit.

-- Click Edit file on the top corner of the right nav.
+- Click Edit page on the top corner of the right nav.

 - Clone the repo on your computer.

 /src/content/docs/, find a good location for your doc.

 - Using your text editor, create a new

 - Optional: Add your doc to the right nav